nwthomas/blockchain-demo/README.md

 You can also use geth --datadir . account list to list the accounts and where the keystores are stored.

+## CREATING A NEW GENESIS NODE

+First, run the command `puppeth` and follow the steps.

+Second, use the command `geth --data-dir ~/<path to your project>/ChainSkills/private init chainskills.json` using the `chainskills.json` file that you created in the step above.

+## CREATING NEW ACCOUNTS

+In the private directory, run the command `geth --datadir . account new` and enter a new password twice when prompted.

+## LISTING ALL ACCOUNTS

+Type `geth --datadir . account list` in the terminal inside the private directory.

 ## APPLYING STARTNODE.SH SCRIPT

 Run the command `chmod +x startnode.sh` in the private directory in order to give permission to your script